 A lot has changed since then -- or has it?
 It’s much easier now to find out what you need to know about a prospect or a client.
 But although sales terminology might have changed, the basic principles of the selling process haven’t changed that much.

 While every business is different, most follow a progression with comparable sales stages.
-I think of it as a continuum that starts with business development and ends with revenue generation.
+I think of it as a continuum that starts with a sales development process and ends with revenue generation.
 And it’s true for new business acquisition as well as expansion of existing business.

 The typical sales process in the simplest terms goes something like this: